 Pick up All Trash – Walk around the room picking up and disposing of all trash.

 Put Up Items that Don’t Belong in the Living Room – Round up all the items that don’t belong in the living room, place them in a basket or put immediately put them in the room in which they belong.
+If you have items you’d like to donate, these charities will pick them up from you.

 Put Throw Pillow Covers and Blankets in Washer – If you have any throw pillows or throw blankets in the living room, remove the pillow covers and throw the covers and blankets in the washer.